RongchangLi/AICity2023_DrivingAction/Train/INSTALL.md

 cd Train/
 ```
 You can run `python setup.py build develop` to build slowfast

 or run `export PYTHONPATH=./slowfast:$PYTHONPATH`to add this repository to $PYTHONPATH.

+**Now you can use the environment to run the training and inference codes.**